angelatcp/Machine-Learning-for-Belgian-Car-Dealers/README.md

 # Machine-Learning-for-Belgian-Car-Dealers

 Summary:
-Perform data transformation, calculate descriptive statistics and machine learning models for Belgian Car Dealer
+Perform data transformation, calculate descriptive statistics and machine learning models for Belgian Car Dealer using HDFS and PySpark.

 Goal of assignment:
   Part 1: Putting the base file into HDFS